 Window and door rebates

-- a residential FortisBC natural gas and/or BC Hydro customer
+- a residential FortisBC natural gas account and/or

 *Not eligible in the City of Vancouver.